 Health outcomes around pregnancy and birth are important as they can be an indicator of access to and use of prenatal care.
 Infant mortality (death of an infant before his/her first birthday) is an indicator of maternal and child health within a community.
-More importantly, this indicator is a marker of overall health of a community due to the associations between the causes of infant death and other factors that are likely to influence health-such as social and economic factors, general living conditions and other quality of life factors. xciv
+More importantly, this indicator is a marker of overall health of a community due to the associations between the causes of infant death and other factors that are likely to influence health-such as social and economic factors, general living conditions and other quality of life factors.^{xcviii}

-The infant mortality rate (the number of infant deaths per 1,000 live births in the same year) in the US was 5.9 in 2016.
-Year Nebraska fairs a little bit better than the US with an infant mortality rate of 5.
-Year Infant mortality ranges from 0 infant deaths per 1,000 births in Boone County to 8.9 infant deaths per 1,000 births in Colfax County.
-The rate of low-birthweight infants is more consistent, with Boone, Nance, and Platte Counties reporting 6% of births as low-weight and Colfax County reporting 5%.
-When births in Colfax and Platte Counties are looked at by ethnicity, slight differences are seen between Hispanic or Latino residents and non-Hispanic White residents.
-However, the differences are not consistent with Hispanic or Latino residents having a higher rate of low-weight births in Colfax County and a lower rate in Platte County.
+The infant mortality rate (the number of infant deaths per 1,000 live births in the same year) in the US was 5.9 in 2016.^{xcix} Nebraska fairs a little bit better than the US with an infant mortality rate of 5.^c Infant mortality ranges from 0 infant deaths per 1,000 births in Boone County to 8.9 infant deaths per 1,000 births in Colfax County.

-Figure 43.
-Infant Mortality per 1,000 Births. xcvii
+Figure 57.
+Infant Mortality per 1,000 Births.^{ci}